codez0mb1e/FinArt.AI/data_privacy.md

 # Data Privacy

-__Data Privacy__ is one of the main challenges of intellectual data analysis, especially in finance.
+__Data Privacy__ is one of the main challenges of intellectual Data analysis, especially in Finance.

 Data Privacy research papers: